nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 - Converted data types such as timestamp in milliseconds to seconds and price to double type (a type of integer in PySpark)

 # Feature Engineering
-RFM will be used as the features for the model.
+Recency, Frequency, and Monetary (RFM) metrics will be used as the features for the model.
 Since we do not have customer purchase dates in the data, we will work around this by using review date as a proxy for purchase time.
 Because the data includes an indicator for verified purchases, we can screen whether reviewers are customers in the data.
 The RFM features will represent the following in this project:
-- Recency will measure how recent the review left by the customer is (using 1 full year back from the last review left; September 2022 to September 2023)
+- Recency will measure how recent the review left by the customer is (using 1 full year back from the last review left; September 2022 to September 2023) as a proxy for how recent a customer made a purchase
-- Frequency will measure how often a customer leaves reviews
+- Frequency will measure how often a customer leaves reviews as a proxy for how often a customer made purchases
 - Monetary will measure how much a customer spends based on prices of the product they reviewed

 Analysis is subject to the following limitations: